Flying for Labor Day? Pack your patience after Harvey

 Hobby Airport, Houston's smaller commercial airport, took the brunt of the damage.
 Photos from social media Sunday showed parts of the airport flooded.

-Southwest Airlines, which operates a hub at Hobby, will start flying there again with limited operations at 12 p.m. central time on Saturday.
+Hobby has resumed limited flight operations and Southwest Airlines, which operates a hub at Hobby, will start flying some flights at 12 p.m. central time on Saturday.

-United and Southwest represent about 68% of the flying that goes on in Houston, the nation's fourth largest metro area, according to an analysis by Morgan Stanley.
+United and Southwest represent about 68% of the flying that goes on in Houston, the nation's fifth largest metro area, according to an analysis by Morgan Stanley.

 United restarted limited flights at IAH on Wednesday when the airport officially reopened to commercial air traffic.
 The airline flew 44 flights into Houston and 27 out of it on Thursday.
 The carrier will attempt 50 regional flights on Friday.